Time Series Data Augmentation for Deep Learning: A Survey: Advanced Data Augmentation Methods

-As a generative model, GAN can generate synthetic samples and increase the training set effectively.
-Although the GAN framework has received significant attention in many fields, how to generate time series still remains an open problem.
-In this subsection, we briefly review several recent works on on GAN for time series.
+Deep generative models (DGMs) have recently been shown to be able to generate near-realistic high-dimensional data objects such as images and sequences.
+DGMs developed for sequential data, such as audio and text, often can be extended to model time series data.
+Among DGMs, generative adversarial networks (GANs) are popular methods to generate synthetic samples and increase the training set effectively.
+Although the GAN frameworks have received significant attention in many fields, how to generate effective time series data still remains a challenging problem.
+In this subsection, we briefly review several recent works on GANs for time series data augmentation.

-Specifically, in GAN we need to build a good and general generative model for time series data.
-In \cite{nikolaidis2019augmenting}, a recurrent generative adversarial network is proposed to generate realistic synthetic data.
-As sever unbalance is faced in time series classification, it also enables the generation of balanced datasets.
-Furthermore, a multiple GAN architecture is proposed to generate more synthetic time series data that is potentially closer to the test data to enable personalized training.
-In \cite{esteban2017real}, a Recurrent GAN and Recurrent Conditional GAN are proposed to produce realistic real-valued multi-dimensional time series data.

-Recently, \cite{NIPS2019Yoon_tsGAN} proposed TimeGAN, a natural framework for generating realistic time-series data in various domains.
-TimeGAN is a generative time-series model, trained adversarially and jointly via a learned embedding space with both supervised and unsupervised losses.
+In \cite{esteban2017real}, a Recurrent GAN (RGAN) and Recurrent Conditional GAN (RCGAN) are proposed to produce realistic real-valued multi-dimensional time series data.
+The RGAN adopts RNN in the generator and discriminator, while the RCGAN adopts both RNNs conditioned on auxiliary information.
+Besides desirable performance of RGAN and RCGAN for time series data augmentation, differential privacy can be used in training the RCGAN for stricter privacy guarantees like medicine or other sensitive domains.
+Recently, \cite{NIPS2019Yoon_tsGAN} proposed TimeGAN, a natural framework for generating realistic time series data in various domains.
+TimeGAN is a generative time series model, trained adversarially and jointly via a learned embedding space with both supervised and unsupervised losses.
 Specifically, a stepwise supervised loss is introduced to learn the stepwise conditional distributions in data.
 It also introduces an embedding network to provide a reversible mapping between features and latent representations to reduce the high-dimensionality of the adversarial learning space.
 Note that the supervised loss is minimized by jointly training both the embedding and generator networks.

-Reinforcement learning is also introduced in data augmentation~\cite{Cubuk_2019_CVPR} to automatically search for improved data augmentation policies.
-Specifically, it defines a search space where an augmentation policy consists of many sub-policies.
-Each sub-policy consists of two operations, and each operation is defined as an image processing function such as translation, rotation, or shearing.
-As we discussed early, data augmentation is closely related to the data and the task.
-Thus, how to introduce the reinforcement learning framework to time series data and different tasks still remains unclear.